facebook

 4. Your child is experiencing emotional distress or social problems as a result of their bedwetting.If you are concerned about your child’s bedwetting, speak to our paediatric team at Dr. Helena Taylor clinic.
 We can help determine if there is an underlying medical condition that needs to be addressed.

 At our Dr. Helena Taylor clinic, we understand that bedwetting can be frustrating and embarrassing experience for both kids and parents.
 That’s why we have a dedicated multidisciplinary team to help kids overcome this challenge.
-Our team includes a pediatrician who can provide medical guidance and support, A physiotherapist who can help with pelvic floor muscle training and other medical and psychological professionals who can provide additional support as needed.
+Our team includes a paediatrician who can provide medical guidance and support, A physiotherapist who can help with pelvic floor muscle training and other medical and psychological professionals who can provide additional support as needed.
 With our multidisciplinary approach we can help your child achieve dry nights and improve their overall quality of life for the whole family.

 References

 *Fergusson DM, Horwood LJ, Shannon FT.
 Factors related to the age of attainment of nocturnal bladder control: an 8-year longitudinal study.
-Pediatrics.
+Paediatrics.
 1986 Nov;78(5):884-90.
 PMID: 3763302.

 Schmitt BD..
 Bed-Wetting (Enuresis).
-In: Instructions for Pediatric Patients, Saunders, 1999. p.209.
+In: Instructions for Paediatric Patients, Saunders, 1999. p.209.

 Caldwell PH, Nankivell G, Sureshkumar P. Simple behavioural interventions for nocturnal enuresis in children.
 Cochrane Database Syst Rev 2013; :CD00363